MattPeete1/project_1/README.md

 Next Steps
 - I would like to add more outcomes on the wheels.
 - I would like to add music in the background along with a spinning sound.
-- I would like to add money images to the wallet.
+- I would like to add that different fruits have different percentages of landing on

 Design
 - I would like the design to have a classy, but fun finish to it.